lemonadestar-lordsea/SPT-Launcher/README.md

-# SPTarkov-Launcher
+# Launcher

-A custom game launcher allows the game to be launched offline.
+Custom launcher for Escape From Tarkov to start the game in offline mode

 ## Requirements